stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

     p.plot_xyzuvw(xcol,ycol,zcol,ucol,vcol,wcol,mode='arrow',colors=True,scale_factor=1.0)
     p.plot_xyzuvw(xcol,ycol,zcol,ucol,vcol,wcol,plotter=myplotfunc)

-The :py:meth:`PlotFile.plot_xyzuvw` method uses a default vector field plot function that is based on mayavi from Enthought.
+The :py:meth:`PlotMixin.plot_xyzuvw` method uses a default vector field plot function that is based on mayavi from Enthought.
 The import is done when the plot is required to speed loading times for the :py:mod:`Stoner.Plot` when 2D plotting only is required.